syedatharSG/Personal-Projects/README.md

 # PersonalProjects
-A repository containing all personal projects and other personal stuff
+A repository containing all of my personal projects, and it may contain other stuff as well.